Legal English (Юридический Английский)

 If you need help with the test, please call 8 (495) 649-22-73.

-The course has two sessions per week for two hours
+The course has two sessions per week for two to three hours

 each.
 Through the examination of key business law themes, sessions provide